Santana, Martin HR, Indians beat blundering White Sox 5-2

+CHICAGO (AP) — A day after the Chicago White Sox benefited from a bunch of Cleveland mistakes, they doomed themselves with a big blunder on the bases.

-CHICAGO (AP) — Carlos Santana and Leonys Martin homered and the Cleveland Indians took advantage of a White Sox blunder on the bases to end Chicago’s five-game streak with a 5-2 victory on Saturday.
+Carlos Santana and Leonys Martin homered and the Indians took advantage of a lapse by the White Sox to end Chicago’s five-game streak with a 5-2 victory on Saturday.

-The Indians climbed back to .500 and prevented the White Sox from reaching the break-even mark for the first time since April 5.
+The Indians, who made four errors in a 6-1 loss Friday night, climbed back to .500 and prevented the White Sox from reaching the break-even mark for the first time since April 5.

+“I know we’re not going to be perfect.
+We got some young guys and some inexperience, but I like the way they came out with some energy and played, a lot,” Indians manager Terry Francona said.

+“Shoot, I’m not rooting against them, I’m dying with these guys.
+When we struggle I feel like it is on me more than them.
+I don’t ever want it to be them and me,” he said.

-Chicago loaded the bases with no outs in the third on a single by Tim Anderson and walks to Yolmer Sanchez and Charlie Tilson.
-Leury Garcia hit a sacrifice fly for a 1-0 lead, but pitcher Jefry Rodriguez escaped further damage when he caught Sanchez off second on pickoff attempt.
+Chicago loaded the bases with no outs in the third on a single by Tim Anderson and walks to Yolmer Sanchez and Charlie Tilson, and Leury Garcia hit a sacrifice fly for a 1-0 lead.

+But the Indians escaped further damage when pitcher Jefry Rodriguez trapped Sanchez off second with a pickoff throw, leading to a pair of outs.

-Sanchez got caught in a rundown and was tagged out by third baseman Jose Ramirez, who then threw over to first base to get Tilson retreating to the bag to end the inning.
+Sanchez got caught in a rundown and was tagged by third baseman Jose Ramirez, who then threw over to first base to get Tilson retreating to the bag to end the inning.

+“It’s obviously not a good situation with 2-3-4 up there right now.
+He (Sanchez) got a little antsy.
+They just alerted him (Rodriguez) that he was on the move and they countered,” White Sox manager Rick Renteria said.

+“Not one of the best plays and then ultimately turned into a double play by picking Tilly at first.
+Both guys (baserunners) have their own assignment on what to do in a situation like that,” he said.

 Santana’s solo homer off Ivan Nova (3-5) made it 2-1 in the sixth.
 It was Santana’s 11th home run of the season.